 This module highlights the importance of using multiple criteria and assessment sources by which students can enter the identification pool for consideration at various points in their school careers.
 By using multiple pathways in the identification process, a more holistic view of students' gifts and talents can be brought to the attention of the Multidisciplinary Selection Committee, who will also make suggestions as to the types of services that would best serve students identified as highly capable.
-Program personnel should consider several sources of data in determining who will receive further consideration since these multiple measures provide a more comprehensive profile of a student's strengths.
+Program personnel should consider several sources of data in determining who will receive further consideration since this provides a more comprehensive profile of a student's strengths.
 It is also important to recognize that talent can be latent, which suggests that a child who may have not exhibited gifted behaviors in second grade, for example, may emerge as very talented in fourth grade and should merit consideration for placement.
-Exemplary practices in identification recommend not only the use of multiple criteria, but also call for ongoing identification by designing a means through which students whose talents emerge after the first screening and identification take place can be given consideration for receiving highly capable services at another given point in a student's academic career.
+Exemplary practices in identification also call for ongoing identification by designing a means through which students whose talents emerge after the first screening and identification take place can be given consideration for receiving highly capable services at another point in a student's academic career.